Kent County Cricket Club in 2005: Gloucestershire v Kent (27–30 April)

 Play started at 4.30pm on the first day at Bristol.
-Kent progressed to 66 for 2 at close, with Robert Key (26) and Matthew Walker (22) the not out batsmen.
+Kent progressed to 66 for 2 at close, with Rob Key (26) and Matthew Walker (22) the not out batsmen.
 On the second day, Key and Walker proceeded to their centuries.
 Key top-scored with 164, an innings which gave him a good shout for the No.3 spot in the England national team.
 When Walker was third man out with the score on 260, it precipitated a minor collapse, and Kent finished the second day on 339 for 6.

 On the third day Kent lost their last four wickets in 40 minutes, finishing on 359.
 Gloucestershire, however, lost wickets steadily, and would have lost more had Kent not dropped four chances.
 Chris Taylor, the Gloucester captain, was the mainstay of the innings with a painstaking 66 from 173 balls.
 They finished the day on 208 for 7, 2 away from saving the follow-on, and most probably the match as well.